What The Locals Know

 Please enjoy some insider tips about the local area, from your host, Helen.

 Firstly, places to eat: we provide a ‘pantry’ of reasonably priced snacks and dinner and breakfast provisions, if you want to stay in and eat ‘at home’, and you don’t have the ingredients to cook dinner/breakfast.
 We do this because many guests don’t realise that Kettering has no supermarket and they come unprepared.
 Kettering is very small and your last opportunity for a ‘major shop’ would be Kingston, some 20kms from Kettering.
 There is also Ye Olde Oyster Cove Store 3km north of Kettering, and Meredith's just outside Margate, where you can buy fresh produce, bread, milk, cheeses, fish, meat and a variety of other goodies.
-By the way, we are not on town-water and rely on untreated rain water for our own and our guests’ use – the water is fine to drink, and we drink it as is - but some guests prefer to supply their own bottled water.
+By the way, we are not on town-water and rely on untreated rain water for our own and our guests’ use – we ask all guests to be mindful of their water use.

 If you’re wanting to eat out, arguably the best place in the area is Peppermint Bay in Woodbridge, about 4kms south from here.
 The food is good and reasonably priced and its setting right on the water is lovely.
-They’re open Thursday – Saturday nights for dinner, and every day for lunch etc. They don’t accept bookings.
+They’re open daily (from 11am) and Thursday – Saturday nights for dinner.
+They now accept bookings.

-There is also Pashas Turkish Restaurant, which is open Wednesday - Friday (10 - 9pm), and Saturday/Sunday (9am – 9pm).
+There is also Pashas Turkish Restaurant (new owners), which is open Wednesday - Sunday (12pm – 7.30pm).
 They do takeaways, as well as having an eating area.
-The food is also delicious.
+The food now includes Australian-style food.
 They are in Ferry Road – the same one you’d use to get to the ferry for a Bruny Island trip.

 Another place to eat in the evening is the Oyster Cove Inn in Kettering – about 1.5km from us.
 They offer a pub menu, as well as an a la carte one.
 It has lovely views of the nearby marina.
 If you eat at the a la carte restaurant, you would need to book (I can do this for you.
 Closed on Sunday nights).

 There is also the Vietnamese restaurant Phuongs at Electrona between Margate and Snug.
-It really looks like nothing from the outside and the inside isn’t special either, but the food is wonderful and it’s good value for money.
-They are closed on Sundays and Mondays.
+It really looks like nothing from the outside and the inside isn’t special either, but the food is good and it’s good value for money.
+They are closed on Sundays.

-The Snug Tavern serves enormous meals, catering mainly for meat-eaters.
-Snug is about 7kms from us.
-Margate Wood Fired Pizza makes very good pizzas - they’re about 13kms from us, but closer to home, Rover, a roaming pizza van, can be found at Kettering Service Station from 5pm until ‘late’ on Friday and Saturdays (0497645239).
+The Snug Tavern serves enormous meals - Snug is about 7kms from us.
+Rover, a roaming pizza van, can be found at Kettering Service Station from 5pm until ‘late’ on Friday and Saturdays (0497645239).

 If you are wanting to pre-order dinner, Fedup Food in Kettering has an extensive menu that changes weekly.
 They provide both fresh and frozen wholesome meals at a very reasonable cost.
 Please let me know if you’d like the menu, remembering that this will be different each week.
-We would collect your meal, which would be in your accommodation when you arrive.
+We would collect your meal (for a small charge), which would be in your accommodation when you arrive.

 Another good spot for a drink and lunch is Grandvewe Cheesery at Birches Bay a couple of kilometres beyond Woodbridge - they make cheese from sheep’s milk, and they offer free cheese-tasting.
-They also offer wine tasting from their organic vineyard, including a cognac made from whey.
+They also offer a tasting of their vodka and gin made from whey.
 It has a lovely upstairs veranda with spectacular views of the channel and Bruny Island.

 Woodbridge Hill Handweaving Studio is worth visiting for beautiful woven tapestries, shawls and rugs.
 Woodbridge is 4km south of Kettering and the studio is in a beautiful garden with stunning views of the Channel.

 Here are some ideas on things to do: a day on Bruny Island is a must.
-In the folder in your accommodation, there is a ferry timetable but I advise guests to get there a good deal earlier than the scheduled time because, once the ferry is full, it leaves, regardless of the time.
+In the folder in your accommodation, there is a ferry timetable but I advise guests to get there a good deal earlier than the scheduled time because, once the ferry is full, it leaves, regardless of the time (there are cheaper fares in the early morning).
 So, I would aim to get there a good 20 minutes beforehand (earlier in Summer).
-The ferry leaves every half hour in summer and every hour in winter, and if you get there early you can leave your car in the queue and walk around the marina or have coffee/breakfast at the Mermaid Café (now called Bruny Island Information Centre), which is right there.
+The ferry leaves every half hour, with some variations between summer and winter (https://www.sealinkbrunyisland.com.au/ferry/timetable), and if you get there early, you can leave your car in the queue and walk around the marina or have coffee/breakfast at Bruny Island Gateway Cafe, which is right there.
 There is lots to do on Bruny Island, both in terms of walks and being a foodie’s delight.
 Please let me know if you’d like a list of Bruny Island walks before you get here – there is a list in the folder in your accommodation.
-A word of warning: some car hire companies don’t allow their cars on Bruny Island because of the gravel roads, so it would be a good idea to check this.
-Doing a Pennicott Boat Cruise on west coast of Bruny (please see the details of the various Pennicott cruises at the end of this email) is also a very good idea – again you need to book and I can do this for you.
+A word of warning: some car hire companies don’t allow their cars on Bruny Island, so it would be a good idea to check this.
+Doing a Pennicott Boat Cruise on west coast of Bruny (please see the details of the various Pennicott cruises at the end) is also a very good idea – again you need to book and I can do this for you.

 In the little village called Snug, there is the lovely Snug Waterfall at the end of an easy short walk.

 The Huon Valley is lovely and definitely worth a drive.
 There are several ways of doing this: you could just go south and follow the road around the coast, which then follows the Huon River.
-As mentioned, stopping at Peppermint Bay in Woodbridge or Grandvewe Cheesery for morning tea/lunch is a good idea.
+As mentioned, stopping at Peppermint Bay in Woodbridge or Grandvewe Cheesery/Five Bob Cafe for morning tea/lunch is a good idea.
 You could then go through Gordon, Verona Sands, Eggs and Bacon Bay and up to Cygnet.
-A stop in Cygnet is also worthwhile; the Lotus Eaters Café is highly recommended, as is the Schoolhouse Cafe.
+A stop in Cygnet is also worthwhile; the Conservatory Cafe in the Cygnet Old Bank is highly recommended.
 There are two other (quicker) ways of getting there.
 Just before you get to Woodbridge, the Woodbridge Hill/Gardners Bay road takes you ‘over the hills’ to Cygnet (all roads in the Huon Valley lead to Cygnet).
 Another way of getting to Cygnet is via Nicholls Rivulet road next to Ye Olde Osyter Cove Store.
 Both roads are lovely to drive along (talking about driving, the toll on wildlife on Tassie’s roads at night is very high, and you are encouraged to reduce speed to avoid wallabies, pademelons and possums).

 Your next stop could be Geeveston, which is a pretty little village and full of character and history and well worth a visit.
 It has a number of interesting shops and very good places to eat.
 There is also a little creek with platypus – you might be lucky!

 You can then go further south to Dover and Southport.
-Driving along the coastline is simply lovely - take the road to Policeman's Point.
+Driving along the coastline is simply lovely - take the alternative road to Police Point, which will then come out at Dover.
 The road then comes to an end at Cockle Creek and is the southern-most point one can drive in Australia.
 The walks along the coast from this point are glorious!

 A walk in the Hartz Mountains is also a good thing to do (unsealed road for part of the way).
 To get there, you’d go to Geeveston and the turnoff is clearly marked.
 It sometimes has snow even in summer, as does Mt Wellington just outside Hobart, which is also worth the drive.
 If you decide you don’t feel like climbing the Hartz Mountain, there are some lovely tarns not that far from the car park, along a boardwalk – one easy walk is to Lake Osborne, which is gorgeous, especially in the mist.
 The Hartz Mountains are also in a national park and so you would need a pass.

-There is also the Tahune Airwalk - if you don’ t have a head for heights, you might want to give this a miss!
-There are also several walks in this area (I haven’t been yet, so can’t make any comments on the airwalk, but guests have given positive feedback).
+There is also the Tahune Airwalk (currently closed due to the recent bush fires) - if you don’ t have a head for heights, you might want to give this a miss!
+There are also several walks in this area.

 There are also lots of lovely walks on Mt Wellington – you don’t need a pass for this.

 Another place definitely worth visiting is Mt Field north of Hobart.
 It is beautiful there, with some glorious waterfalls and walks.
-Beyond this and somewhat off the beaten track (and therefore less popular with tourists, and thus quieter!) is Styx Valley of the Giants.
+Beyond this and somewhat off the beaten track (and therefore less popular with tourists, and thus quieter!) is Styx Valley of the Giants (Closed due to the fires earlier in 2019).
 The trees are just breathtaking, and the area just lovely to walk in (some paths aren’t very well-marked).

 Something that everyone who comes to Tassie does on a Saturday, is to visit Salamanca Market in Hobart (we’re about 30 minutes away).
 It’s a good idea to get there early (8.30ish), and thus avoid the crowds.
 It’s a fantastic market to visit (and spend money!).